Homework: the basics

 How much homework?

 There are no hard and fast rules about homework.
-Some schools, as well as different teachers within a school, give much more homework than others.
+In the early years, some schools give no homework other than nightly reading.
+Some schools, as well as different teachers within schools, give much more homework than others.

-If you feel your child isn’t getting enough homework or is getting no homework at all, there are still lots of learning activities you can do at home – for example, reading together, writing stories or letters and researching interesting topics.
+If you feel your child isn’t getting enough homework or is getting no homework at all, there are still lots of learning activities you can do at home.
+For example, you can read together, write stories or letters, research interesting topics or plan a budget for a family event.

-If your child has additional needs – for example, autism spectrum disorder, intellectual disability or other health concerns – it might help to talk with his teacher about modifying homework expectations.
+If your child has additional needs – for example, autism spectrum disorder, intellectual disability or other health concerns – it might help to talk with her teacher about modifying homework expectations.